 (LE)ISS

-The sample surface is bombarded with He- or other ions at low energies.
-The ions are inelastically back-scattered and can be detected by a hemispherical analyzer for their energy losses.
-Because of the large scattering cross section the ions do not penetrate deeper than the first atomic layer.
+The sample surface is exposed with He or other low energy ions.
+The ions are inelastically backscattered, and their energy losses can be detected by a hemispherical analyzer.
+Because of the large scattering cross section, the ions do not penetrate deeper than the first atomic layer.
+The ions excite the surface atoms with characteristic energies.
+These energies are detected by the energy losses of the ions.
+Precise chemical analysis with high sensitivity is possible.
+Care must be taken to keep the ion energy low enough to neglect sputtering effects.

 Your web browser is deprecated